dumpus-app/dumpus-api/README.md

 ```

 Current error message codes:
-* `UNKNOWN_LINK`: for some reason, you are asking for the status of a package that does not exist in the database.
+* `UNKNOWN_PACKAGE_ID`: for some reason, you are asking for the status of a package that does not exist in the database.
+* `UNAUTHORIZED`: the UPN KEY provided in the Authorization header is not valid.

 ### SQLite Database Documentation